 Once the glare and halos have subsided, patients will notice much clearer vision and better overall vision quality.
 This is the reason that LASIK continues to be such a popular and effective option for treating refractive errors.

-If you live in the greater Detroit area and would like more information about LASIK and laser vision correction, be sure to contact a board-certified ophthalmologist.
+If you live in the greater Detroit area and would like more information about LASIK and laser vision correction, be sure to schedule an exam with us today!
 You can reach our eye care center by phone at (313) 383-1300.